8 Fascinating Historical Places in Malta and Gozo

 Many visitors precisely add Malta to their bucket list because of its fascinating history.

 Malta’s megalithic temples are prehistoric monumental buildings that are amongst the earliest free-standing stone buildings in the world – even older than the pyramids.

 1. Hagar Qim and Mnajdra Temples

-Amongst the many megalithic sites on the main island of Malta, the most notable temples are Ħaġar Qim and Mnajdra which are next to one another in Qrendi in the south.
-Apart from being a remarkable site in themselves, the natural surrounds and cliffside views are spectacular.
-You can easily understand why prehistoric settlers choose this place to call home.
+Amongst the many megalithic sites on the main island of Malta, the most notable temples are Ħaġar Qim and Mnajdra, which are next to one another in Qrendi in the south.
+Apart from being a remarkable site in itself, the natural surroundings and cliffside views are spectacular.
+You can easily understand why prehistoric settlers chose this place to call home.

 2. Ggantija Temples